ocastroa/golinks/README.md

 GET http://127.0.0.1:8000/v1/routings/dev
 ```

-- Since a golink named 'dev' exists, we will be redirected to the destination URL.
-If we were to replace 'dev' with a golink that has not been created, we would be redirected to the dashboard.
+- Since the link name 'dev' exists, we will be redirected to the destination URL.
+If we were to replace 'dev' with a link name that has not been created, we would be redirected to the dashboard.

 - You can test the redirects in the browser.
 To do so, you must set the sessions cookie first by typing the following in the browser console (this was done in Chrome):